Union (American Civil War): Recruiting volunteers

 Enthusiastic young men clamored to join the Union army in 1861.
 They came with family support for reasons of patriotism and excitement.
 Washington decided to keep the small regular army intact; it had only 16,000 men and was needed to guard the frontier.
 Its officers could, however, join the temporary new volunteer army that was formed, with expectations that their experience would lead to rapid promotions.
 The problem with volunteering, however, was its serious lack of planning, leadership, and organization at the highest levels.
-Washington called on the states for troops, and every northern governor set about raising and equipping regiments, and sent the bills to the War Department.
+Washington called on the states for troops, and every free state governor set about raising and equipping regiments, and sent the bills to the War Department.
 The men could elect the junior officers, while the governor appointed the senior officers, and Lincoln appointed the generals.
 Typically, politicians used their local organizations to raise troops and were in line (if healthy enough) to become colonel.
 The problem was that the War Department, under the disorganized leadership of Simon Cameron, also authorized local and private groups to raise regiments.
 The result was widespread confusion and delay.

 Pennsylvania, for example, had acute problems.
 When Washington called for 10 more regiments, enough men volunteered to form 30.
 However, they were scattered among 70 different new units, none of them a complete regiment.
 Not until Washington approved gubernatorial control of all new units was the problem resolved.
 Allan Nevins is particularly scathing of this in his analysis: "A President more exact, systematic and vigilant than Lincoln, a Secretary more alert and clearheaded than Cameron, would have prevented these difficulties."

 By the end of 1861, 700,000 soldiers were drilling in Union camps.
 The first wave in spring was called up for only 90 days, then the soldiers went home or reenlisted.
 Later waves enlisted for three years.